m2orris/GIMP-scripts/README.md

 The resulting iOS Retina image has the same width and height as the active image.
 The resulting iOS Non-Retina image has half the width and half the height as the active image.<br><br>
 <i>The recommended resolution of the active image is equivalent to that of the resulting iOS Retina image.</i><br>

+**************

+###Script-Fu / select_round_rectangle.scm###

+The Rectangular Select Tool with Rounded corners option checked is very useful, but it could be so much more.
+The underlying GIMP function, `gimp-image-select-round-rectangle` written by Martin Nordholts provides much more functionality than what is exposed in the Rectangular Select Tool.

+This script attempts to unleash `gimp-image-select-round-rectangle`'s potential by raising the radius limit to 262144 pixels from 100 pixels and exposes the ability to specify different x and y radii.

+In case you are wondering, a [bug report](https://bugzilla.gnome.org/show_bug.cgi?id=589473) has been submitted to "fix" the Rectangular Select Tool.

+This script contains two functions.

+* **Function Name:** `select-rectangle-with-circular-corners`<br>
+**Menu:** `Select --> Rectangle with circular corners ...`<br>
+Creates a rectangular selection with circular corners.
+Makes selections like the Rectangular Select Tool with the Rounded corners option checked, however the radius limit is 262144 pixels instead of 100 pixels.

+* **Function Name:** `select-rectangle-with-elliptical-corners`<br>
+**Menu:** `Select --> Rectangle with elliptical corners ...`<br>
+Creates a rectangular selection with elliptical corners.
+Makes selections like the Rectangular Select Tool with Rounded corners option checked, however the x and y radius of the corner can be specified independently to form more of an elliptical corner rather than circular.
+Also the radius limit is 262144 pixels instead of 100 pixels.

 ##Installation
 1. Copy the scripts from the `GIMP-scripts/Script-Fu` directory to the GIMP scripts directory.
 2. Start GIMP
 3. In GIMP `Filters --> Script-Fu --> Refresh Script`

 ##Release Notes
+### 1.30 - July 20, 2013
+* Added select_round_rectangle.scm with `select-rectangle-with-circular-corners` and `select-rectangle-with-elliptical-corners`

 ### 1.20 - July 17, 2013
 * Refactored the Menu items in GIMP.
 Everything is under `File --> iOS Export`.
 * Added iOS Export Retina Resolution Image as Image(s). `File --> iOS Export --> Retina Resolution Image as --> Image(s) ...`
 * Renamed functions with more descriptive names and cleaned up function descriptions.

 ### 1.10 - April 17, 2013
 * Generalized the single icon export.
   * Retina and/or Standard images can be exported in a single step.